Every child loves music, but not every music is therapy!

-What if you could add a sensory-based treatment that could target specific sensory and behavioral goals, doesn’t require expensive equipment or a large therapy space, and you could see the effects within a very short time?
+What if you could add a sensory-based treatment that targets specific sensory, motor, and behavioral goals, doesn’t require expensive equipment or a large therapy space, and you could see the effects within a very short time?

-Since adding Quickshifts to my therapy sessions, I have been able to address some of the more difficult behaviors and sensory processing issues I encounter in EI.
+Since adding Quickshifts to my therapy sessions, I have been able to successfully address some of the more difficult behaviors and sensory processing issues I encounter.
 Very young children are often afraid of being on therapy balls and swings, and they don’t always tolerate the Wilbarger or Astronaut protocols Why Is The Wilbarger Protocol So Hard To Get Right?.
 But everyone can listen to music.
 Enter Quickshifts.

 I am primarily using them over speakers, since even older kids are struggling with wearing headphones.
 I find that this isn’t preventing progress, and I periodically try to reintroduce headphones with children over 2.
-They can change so quickly that I never know when “NO” will turn into “maybe”.
+They change so quickly that I never know when “NO” will turn into “maybe”.

 Why Modulated Music Wasn’t Working For Me

 I stopped using Modulated music a long time ago.
 Not because I didn’t think it was an effective treatment.
 Because I couldn’t get any compliance at home, and I saw very little progress with use only in my therapy sessions.
 There was often a learning phase, in which I had to adjust the amount of listening time to prevent overwhelming young or very challenged children.
 Using them only in treatment sessions seemed to make little meaningful difference in my little customers.
 Families were resistant; even the families that really wanted to use this music.
 The way Modulated music needed to be scheduled and used (two daily 30-minute sessions, 2-3 hour wait before sleep times and between listening times) made it almost impossible to use with very young children at home, regardless of how willing parents seemed to be.
 And very few parents were that willing.
 Maybe they would be able to do insulin injections on a schedule, but not therapeutic music.
 I hated begging, so I had to find something easier that worked well.

 Quickshifts: More Flexible, More Easily Tolerated, More Effective in EI